mszus/Shandong-Experimental-High-School-IT-Club/README.md

 | ------------- |:-------------:| -----:|
 | Basic Java Courses      | Every Wednesday Afternoon | Noop |
 | Swift and App Project      | Flexible      |   NO |

+@IT Club is founded by [I'm an inline-style link](https://www.google.com) ; managed by Shunzhe Ma and Ziyao Zhang.